 - Thread to match

-Please note: There is no seam allowance to the pattern.
-I recommend a 3/8″ seam allowance if you are using a 4 thread overlocker and a 1/4″ for the ribbing.
+Please note: There is no seam allowance for the pattern.
+I recommend a 3/8″ seam allowance if you are using a 4-thread overlocker and a 1/4″ for the ribbing.

 - A: Front -Cut on fold

 - Ribbing for hipline -Cut two (2)